ZiadAkGit/ziadakgit/README.md

 # Hi there! 👋 Welcome to My Code Sanctuary 🚀

 I'm Ziad, a passionate QA & Automation engineer evolving into a versatile developer.
-With expertise in Python, Java, and JavaScript, I embark on exciting challenges in the vast tech universe.
+With Python, Java, and JavaScript expertise, I embark on exciting challenges in the vast tech universe.

 ## 🚀 Skills & Technologies

 - 💻 **Software Development**
-- 🤖 **QA & Automation**
 - 🐍 **Python**
 - ☕ **Java**
 - 🌐 **JavaScript**